BrunooShow/YPDrawSignatureView/README.md

     // Can be used to enabe scrolling in a scroll view if it has previous been disabled. func didFinish(_ view: YPDrawSignatureView) {
         print("Finished Drawing")
     }

+    // when doesContainSignature called and path different than empty, didValidate() is trigged
+    // is called rigth after the last touch of a gesture is registered in the view.
+    // This example validate if the drawing is bigger than 20x20 func didValidate(_ view: YPDrawSignatureView, path: UIBezierPath) -> Bool {
+        let bounds = path.bounds
+        return bounds.height > 20 && bounds.width > 20
+    }
 }
 ```